marcusvieira88/phone-checker/README.md

 ## Technologies
 Below the technologies used in this project:

-* Java 11 - programming language (current long-term support release version.
+* Java 11 - programming language (current long-term support release version).
-* Thymeleaf - Used for create page templates.
+* Thymeleaf - Used for create home page template.
 * Bootstrap 4 - Used for page CSS.
 * Spring Boot Data JPA - Used to access SQlite data.
 * SQlite - Customers database.